 SMS text messages are one of the top four most adopted mobile marketing tactics to date.

 Because texts get read, and 90% of customers would rather text than chat on the phone with your business.

 Need further proof?
-Text messages have a 98% open rate.
-Compare that to roughly 20% for email and less for voice.
-Neither have the same level of engagement as texting.
+Text messages have high delivery rates, a 98% open rate, and 45% click rates.
+Compare that to email and voice.
+Neither has the same level of engagement as texting.

-You’re behind the curve if you haven’t already adopted a conversational messaging strategy.
+You’re behind the curve if you don’t already have a text number for business purposes.

 You can even set up keyword autoresponders to send automated text responses.
 If a customer texts “OFFICE HOURS”, then they could automatically get a text with your office hours.